vmware/vmware-config-modules/README.md

+DO NOTE MERGE THIS CHANGE.
+WE ARE TESTING THE DCO BOT

 # Config Modules

 Config-modules is a library that can be utilized by services written in python to run compliance checks (audit and remediation) for multiple products.